creativeworldpro/How-to-Make-Amplifier-using-CD-4440-IC/README.md

 Get SMT Coupons - https://jlcpcb.com/RTA

+In this series of articles on amplifiers, we will give you a complete guide on how to make your own amplifier circuit.
+Where we start by finding out what the proposed circuit should do and how it can be done.

 This is a simple and easy to build project that anyone can do.
 This amp circuit makes use of transistors, sound IC, capacitors and resistors to complete this project.

 Throughout this project, we'll be exploring the ins and outs of amplifier design, from choosing the right components to fine-tuning the circuit for optimal performance.
 Whether you're a seasoned electronics pro or just starting out, there's something here for everyone.

 We encourage you to ask questions, share your own insights and experiences, and collaborate with your fellow project members as we work towards our goal of building an exceptional amplifier circuit.
 Let's get started!

 Component List -